 - Environment: Creating an environment conducive to work is absolutely essential to getting the most out of students.
 Any form of distraction can cause frustration and lead to outbursts and poor quality work.
-Set a schedule with a time and location where students are expected to do their homework like practicing with writing worksheets each day.
+Set a schedule with a time and location where students are expected to do their homework like practicing with writing worksheets or educational games each day.
 It should be an isolated area far from any potential distractions, TV, siblings playing, or parents cooking dinner.
 Make sure all necessary tools are nearby.
 For a distracted student a trip to sharpen a pencil can lead to 20 minutes in the snack cabinet.

 - Make the end in sight: Watching that clock tick away and looking back at a blank paper or computer screen is torture for any student.
 At younger ages it is much more difficult to see an end to an assignment.
 Break it down into more manageable pieces.
 Use numbers on the homework or completing a subject as a “checkpoint.”
 Let the student grab a snack or tell you a story when they reach the checkpoint.
 This gives them realistic goals and provides immediate feedback.
 The younger they are the closer together these checkpoints should be.